 The people who work at Facebook are humans like you.

-It is natural to get mad the moment you noticed your Facebook ad account has been disabled.
+It is natural to get mad when you notice your profile has been disabled or activities restricted in any way.
 The best thing to do at this time is nothing.

-Let it be for some time, hours, or even days before submitting the Facebook ad account appeal form.
+Let it be for some time, hours, or even days before submitting the appeal form.

-If you rush into emailing the Facebook ad team in a state of anger, your message might not speak well of your character.
+If you rush into emailing the ad team in a state of anger, your response might not speak well of your character.

-And this may not help you in any way to reactivate a Facebook ad account that was disabled for ad policy violations.
+This may not help you in any way to reactivate your ad account that was disabled for ad policy violations.
+Also, ensure to follow the on-screen instructions during the appeal process.

 Provide Suggestions

-At one point, I write to the ads team that I’m willing to provide any form of identification documents that would assist in the investigation.
+At one point, I wrote to the ads team that I was willing to provide any identification documents that would assist in the investigation.

-I am doing this to prove that I have nothing to hide about my identity and location.
-And I think this helps in reactivating the disabled Facebook ad account.
+I am doing this to prove I have nothing to hide about my identity and location.
+I think this helps in reactivating the ad payment by demonstrating compliance with Facebook’s terms.

 Conclusion…

-So far, you know you’re on the right path, and you’ve done nothing wrong that infringes upon the right of others.
+So far, you know you’re on the right path, and you’ve done nothing wrong that infringes upon the rights of others.

-If I had given up after a few Facebook ad account appeals, I wouldn’t be writing this story today to inspire you never to give up.
+If I had given up after a few appeals, I wouldn’t be writing this story today to inspire you never to give up.

-I hope this information will help you how to reactivate your Facebook ad account.
+I hope this content provides directions on how to reactivate your Facebook ad account.

 Hello SHAMSUDEEN,